jitsi-contrib/hardened-images/README.md

 #### Security Hardening

+- **Non-Root Processes**
-- **Non-Root Processes:** All components are configured to run with unprivileged user accounts to limit potential impact if a process is compromised.
+  All components are configured to run with unprivileged user accounts to limit potential impact if a process is compromised.

 - **Read-Only Filesystem:** Containers are built to support running with a read-only root filesystem (_with specific paths mounted as writable volumes_),